umass-moss-lab/cache-miss-rate-dataset/README.md

 The files in this repository are quite large, we we use git's Large File Storage (LFS) extension.
 Before cloning, you need to have git-lfs installed on your system.
 Then, to do the actual cloning, use the command `git lfs clone <address of the repo>` where the address can be seen from the Clone or Download button of the repository in GitHub.
+(There is some evidence that on some systems you can use `git clone` (without the `lfs`), and that may even be preferred, but also, depending on your system, that may just not work.)
 Note that cloning will take a while since the size of the repository is 27+ Gb.
-And of course you will need plenty of space (about double the 27 Gb) to do the cloning, along with a checkout.
-You may prefer simply to download, since this is a repository where we do not expect incremental changes to the large files.
+And of course you will need plenty of space (space use will be triple the 27 Gb!).
+You can delete the .git subtree of the cloned repo when done, to reclaim 2/3 of the space (we do not anticipate incremental changes to the repo, except perhaps the README and such).

 # What this GitHub directory contains